benreeve1984/ronin/README.md

 Ronin "find and show all TODO comments in my project" Ronin "search for API endpoints in the config files"

+# Git operations (NEW!)
+Ronin "show me the git status"
+Ronin "commit all changes with message 'Add new feature'" Ronin "create a new branch called feature/auth"
+Ronin "show the last 5 commits"

 # Automate multi-step tasks
 Ronin "organize these log files by date"
 Ronin "extract all email addresses from these documents"